haleigh-ziebol/haleigh-ziebol/README.md

 	}

 	function Ambitions(){
 		return	[
-			      "German fluency",
+			  'German Fluency',
-			      "Witness tarantula migration",
+			  'Witness tarantula migration',
-			      "Create a class to teach Lichen ID", "Contribute to open source projects that use biology-focused data" ]
+			  'Create a class to teach Lichen ID',
+			  'Contribute to some open source projects that use biology-focused data', ]
 			//Assume 5+ more silly things;
 }

  ```